World Cup draw like a box of chocolates, says Hodgson

 "It is a nice game to play but I have got to say that I have not involved myself too much in that.
 We will get what we get really - the most important thing is to be there.

-"You always hope the draw is going to be kind to you in terms of where you are going to play," added Hodgson.
+"You always hope the draw is going to be kind to you in terms of where you are going to be asked to play," added Hodgson.

 Hodgson, whose side lost two consecutive home friendlies against Chile and Germany last month, said being drawn against Lionel Messi's Argentina would not necessarily be a bad thing.